DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-03-who-can-make-changes-to-offers.md

 Even though users at the previous organisation can no longer see the application in their application list, they’ll still have links to these applications from old email notifications, activity log entries and bookmarks.

-When they do, the user should see the application but in a read only state.
+When they do, the user should stll be able to see the application but in some sort of read only state.
 Something like this:

 * A banner appears at the top of the page explaining that the application no longer belongs to them and why
 * There will be no buttons or links that allow the user to change the application or offer in anyway